Zinkil-YT/AlwaysDay/README.md

 **Plugin That Makes All Worlds Day Time.**

 # Features
-- [x] Makes all worlds in server in day time
+- [x] Make all server's worlds in day time
 - [x] Can be used with other plugins

 # Social Links